 Let's have a closer look at WEP, WPA, WPA2, and WPA3 wireless security protocols.

 WEP was developed for wireless networks and approved as a Wi-Fi security standard in September 1999.
-WEP was supposed to offer the same security level as wired networks, however there is a bunch of well-known security issues in WEP, which is also easy to break and hard to configure.
+WEP was supposed to offer the same security level as wired networks, however there are a lot of well-known security issues in WEP, which is also easy to break and hard to configure.

 Despite all the work that has been done to improve the WEP system it still is a highly vulnerable solution.
 Systems that rely on this protocol should be either upgraded or replaced in case security upgrade is not possible.
 WEP was officially abandoned by the Wi-Fi Alliance in 2004.